The-Countdown/DECODE-2025/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/turret/README.md

     4. If you want to use the indicator light then you can use that and have it be a color when something happens

-    5. The final step is limelight, we can talk about that later
+    5. The final step is limelight, we can talk about that later<3